Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 **Call to Action Functionality Testing Procedure** <a name="testing_user_stories"></a>

 The table below was created to ensure no user testing steps were omitted when carrying out finished website checks.
-As part of my finised checks I have had a friend of mine who is a senior UX designer, navigate through the site using the table created to search for errors.
+As part of my finised manual testing checks I have had a friend of mine who is a senior UX designer, navigate through the site using the table created to search for errors.
 Initial errors that were found have been solved.
 They can be found in the bugs section.
 <br/><br/>